 Takotsubo syndrome (TTS) is not a ‘new’ condition and has likely always existed, but not been recognised.
 There have been a few publications describing the signs and symptoms seen in TTS for decades.
 These publications described a ‘stress cardiomyopathy’.
 In 1990, Japanese researchers described the entity as ‘Takotsubo cardiomyopathy’ and published case reports.1 It was a decade later that cases began to be reported in Western countries.

-To understand how TTS affects the heart, it may be s to understand how the heart works.
+To understand how TTS affects the heart, it may help to understand how the heart works.

 Figure 1: The normal heart and structures

 The heart functions as a muscular pump that delivers oxygen and nutrients to the rest of the body and other organs.

 The heart has four chambers.
 The two chambers at the top of the heart are called the right atrium and the left atrium.
 The two chambers at the bottom of the heart are called the right ventricle and the left ventricle.

 The right side of the heart receives blood from the body’s circulation after oxygen and nutrients have been delivered to the rest of the body.